DerekShain/fs-journal/src/reflections/wk1/day-1.md

 ## What is the difference between Git and GitHub?

-Git is a local repository while GitHub is a remote repository that other developers can have access to.
+Git is a local repository while GitHub is a remote repository that you or other developers can access from any workstation.